 An exam fee of $600 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.
 The application deadline will be set 90 days before the exam administration.

 Exam Dates & Deadlines

 The Written Exam in Medical Toxicology is offered each November at the AOA’s office in downtown Chicago.
-The application period opens 3-4 months prior to the exam administration date.
+The application period opens approximately five months prior to the exam administration date.
 After applying, candidates will receive further instructions.